calmmage/calmmage/seasonal/season_3_apr_2025/projects/Local task scheduler.md

 	- running jobs
 		- startup
 		- ongoing
+What am I doing?
 - a
-	- use scheduler to run one job
+	- log the task runs to the database
 - b
-	-
+	- on startup -> check if all tasks were run recently
 - c
+	- asd
+- d
 	-
 - tech notes
 	- a